 EUROPEAN RESEARCH PROJECT FOR DEVELOPING BIOCHEMICALS FROM RENEWABLE SOURCES

-12 partners from 7 different countries will collaborate to define innovative and sustainable industrial processes for the production of biochemicals from renewable sources.
+12 partners from 7 different countries collaborate to define innovative and sustainable industrial processes for the production of biochemicals from renewable sources.

-Novara, 27 February 2014 - Opening new industrial routes for the production of important chemicals from renewable sources rather than traditional petrochemical sources: this, in summary, is the aim of the BIO-QED project, financed by the European Union as part of the Seventh Framework Programme, involving 10 partners from 6 European countries (Italy, Germany, France, the Netherlands, Croatia and Spain).
+Novara, 27 February 2014 – Opening new industrial routes for the production of important chemicals from renewable sources rather than traditional petrochemical sources: this, in summary, is the aim of the BIO-QED project, financed by the European Union as part of the Seventh Framework Programme, involving 10 partners from 6 European countries (Italy, Germany, Belgium, the Netherlands, Croatia and Spain).

 The project, which will last for 4 years, was officially launched on 1 January 2014.
-On 25 February Novamont hosted the initiative’s kick-off meeting, which was attended by all partners, leading companies from industry and European research, namely Fraunhofer Institut, Nova-Institut, Cargill, Lubrizol, Rina, TNO, Miplast, Patentopolis, VLCI, Itaconix and Mater-Biotech.
+On 25 February Novamont hosted the initiative’s kick-off meeting, which was attended by all partners, leading companies from industry and European research, namely Fraunhofer Institut, nova-Institut, Cargill, Lubrizol, Rina, TNO, Miplast, Patentopolis, VLCI, Itaconix and Mater-Biotech.